illinoyz/Slip-Out/README.md

 # Slip-Out

-Colledge project KS54 goup 2ISP11-2
+Simple demo made by students of Colledge of Comminucations №54, group 2ИСП11-2

-# Description
+## Description

 there must be sescription

-# Features
+## Features

  -
  -